-It's hard to believe, after a BRUTAL winter, that severe weather season is here!
+It's hard to believe, after a BRUTALLY COLD winter, that severe weather season is here!
+(And we all got a taste of it the other night!)
 Now's the time to begin making preparations to stay safe this spring. . .no matter where you are.
 Here are some tips--many of them common sense--to keep in mind as this dangerous time of year unfolds:

 *If you don't have a weather radio, now's the time to get one, and have it programmed.
 When set correctly your weather radio will alert you to approaching severe weather, 24/7.
 That's a huge advantage if you happen to be asleep!

 *When a Tornado or Severe Thunderstorm Watch has been issued for your area, keep abreast of developing weather conditions, whether it be via TV, a radio, or online.
+In fact, there are several smart phone apps that will keep you posted to current weather conditions.
 If a line of severe storms is heading your way, stay alert!

 *If you're in a vehicle do not attempt to outrun the storm!
 Seek shelter in the nearest building.
 If you're out in the open, and the funnel is far enough away to avoid it, drive away from the storm at right angles.
 But again. . .only if the funnel is far away!
 Otherwise, get out of your car and take shelter in the open; pick a low-lying area, lie flat and cover your head with your arms.
 Make sure you are far away from your vehicle or any other objects that can become flying debris.
 Do NOT seek shelter under bridges or overpasses!